AntonioND/giibiiadvance/README.md

  - GBA I/O hardware viewer (RTC, sensors...).
  - Export images from new debugger windows.
  - Dump dissasembly/memory to a file and restore it?
+ - Auto frameskip.

 - Customize controls.
  - Support for game controllers.

 - Obviously, improve emulation.
  - Implement mosaic correctly (in GBA mode).
  - Correct GBA CPU timings.
-Maybe not for version 0.2.0.
  - Rewrite a lot of GB core to speed up emulation.

 Dependencies